UK economy could shrink by 35% in April-June period - OBR

-LONDON, April 14 (Reuters) - Britain's economy could shrink by 35% in the April-June period because of the government's coronavirus shutdown but then bounce back quickly, the country's independent budget forecasters said on Tuesday.
+LONDON, April 14 (Reuters) - Britain's economy could shrink by 35% in the April-June period, and the unemployment rate could more than double to 10%due to the government's coronavirus shutdown, the country's independent budget forecasters said.

-The Office for Budget Responsibility said in a projection that Britain's budget deficit could hit 273 billion pounds ($342.23 billion) in the 2020/21 financial year, five times the OBR's previous estimate and equivalent to 14% of gross domestic product.
+The Office for Budget Responsibility said the budget deficit could hit 273 billion pounds ($342.23 billion) in the 2020/21 tax year, five times its previous estimate and equivalent to 14% of gross domestic product, its biggest since World War Two.

-The projection was based on the assumption that the shutdown lasts for three months followed by another three-month period during which restrictions are gradually lifted, the OBR said.
+The projection was based on the assumption that the shutdown lasts for three months followed by another three-month period during which restrictions are partially lifted, the OBR said.

+It said the economy could bounce back quickly after the plunge in the second quarter.

+The OBR said public sector net debt could exceed 100% of gross domestic product during the 2020/21 financial year but end it at around 95% of GDP.

 ($1 = 0.7977 pounds)